grammyjs/website/site/docs/plugins/auto-retry.md

+---
+prev: false
+next: false
+---

 # Retry API Requests (`auto-retry`)

-> Consider using the [throttler plugin](./transformer-throttler.md) instead.
+> Consider using the [throttler plugin](./transformer-throttler) instead.

-This plugin is an [API transformer function](../advanced/transformers.md), which means that it let's you intercept and modify outgoing HTTP requests on the fly.
+This plugin is an [API transformer function](../advanced/transformers), which means that it let's you intercept and modify outgoing HTTP requests on the fly.
 More specifically, this plugin will automatically detect if an API requests fails with a `retry_after` value, i.e. because of rate limiting.
 It will then catch the error, wait the specified period of time, and then retry the request.